bryceberczik/bryceberczik/README.md

 ## 📌 Featured Projects

 - [Wish Board App](https://github.com/bryceberczik/wishlist-board) - A web app for creating and managing wish lists.
-- [Finance App](https://github.com/bryceberczik/project-c) - A weather application using built-in browser APIs.
+- [Finance App](https://github.com/bryceberczik/project-c) - A finance app using only front end javascript to help handle your expenses.